This German chocolate pie recipe includes a rich and creamy chocolate filling inside a flaky buttery pie crust with toasted coconut and pecans on top.

-Note that some have reported mandatory cooling times of over an hour so see what works best for you, I’m digging in after 30.
-Refrigerate any leftovers and serve reheated or cold.
+Note that some have reported mandatory cooling times of over an hour (up to four hours), so see what works best for you.
+Personally, I’m digging in after 30 minutes!

-- 4 tablespoons butter
+- 4 tablespoons unsalted butter

-- 12 ounce can evaporated milk
+- 1 12-ounce can evaporated milk

-- 1 +1/2 cups sugar
+- 1.5 cups granulated sugar

 - 3 tablespoons cornstarch